Term 2 Week 8 2025

 School Swimming Carnival - School Swimming Carnival |

-May's meeting will take place on Wednesday, 21st May.
+June's meeting will take place in Week 10 on Wednesday, 25th June.
 We encourage everyone to mark this dates in their calendars and join us for important discussions.

 St Brigid’s Parish News